Masaka Hospital, Rwanda: Target population

 The hospital is intended to serve, primarily the residents of (a) Kicukiro District (b) Gasabo District and (c) Rwamagana District.
 The target population numbers between 380,000 and 400,000 people.
 The hospital is administered directly by the Rwanda Ministry of Health.

+Expansion

+In August 2026, following renovations and expansion, the expanded hospital was handed back to the government of Rwanda.
+The floor area was increased from 6398 m2 to 56957 m2.
+The bed capacity was increased from 127 to 837.
+Outpatient daily capacity was expanded to 2,000 out-patient visits.
+The expanded hospital is expected to serve as the teaching hospital for the University of Rwanda School of Medicine.